otrosien/xtext-perl/README.md

 # parsing perl with xtext

+Only perl can parse perl?
+Let's see..
 Demo of how much of perl can be parsed using xtext.

 # What's the state?